- 1915(c) Appendix K COVID-19 Addendum

 To determine if persons are free of symptoms or have had recent exposure, ask questions according to the script entitled Script for Pre-visit Health Questions.

 Most of the licenses expiring at the end of March and April have already received a licensure survey to complete the renewal process.
-These licenses will be issued electronically once the associated fees are paid.
 For licenses which have not received a licensure survey, the current license will be placed in “Extended Status” until such time as surveys can be completed.
 An extension letter will be emailed to each licensee when a license is placed in “Extended Status”.

 Risk Management visits to provider agencies have also been suspended, though auditors are available to make visits for any urgent situations which may arise.